2005 NBA Finals: Game 5

 With the first four games of the 2005 Finals being blowouts by the home team, Game 5 was the close game everyone was waiting for, and it went down as one of the more memorable games in Finals history.

 The game was closely contested by throughout the night as the lead changed 12 separate times, and the game was tied on 18 occasions.
 Regulation was not enough to settle this game, so the game went into overtime.
 The Pistons streaked out to a quick lead in the first few minutes of overtime, and seemed to have the game in hand.
-However, a missed layup by Chauncey Billups with Detroit ahead 95–93 with nine seconds left San Antonio with a chance.
+However, a missed layup by Chauncey Billups with Detroit ahead 95–93 with nine seconds remaining left San Antonio with a chance.
 On the Spurs' next possession, Robert Horry inbounded the ball to Ginobili, who headed for the left corner and dished it right back to Horry.
 Rasheed Wallace had left Horry to double-team Ginobili, and Horry was left alone to sink the game-winning basket with 5.8 seconds remaining in the OT.
-Horry was already famous for nailing last-second shots in the playoffs, including Game Four of the 2002 Western Conference Finals between the Lakers and Sacramento Kings.
+Horry was already famous for nailing last-second shots in the playoffs, including Game Four of the 2002 Western Conference finals between the Lakers and Sacramento Kings.

 Horry went 5 for 6 from beyond the arc, including the game-winner, and scored 21 points coming off the bench.
 He hadn't scored a point until the final play of the 3rd quarter.
 He carried the team in the fourth quarter and overtime as his teammates struggled with the weight of a must-win game on the road against an accomplished adversary.
 In addition to the game-winning three-pointer, late in overtime Horry made a spectacular left-handed dunk while being fouled as the shot clock wound down.

 Tim Duncan, despite struggling from the free-throw line, finished with 26 points and 19 rebounds for the Spurs.
 Chauncey Billups was the high scorer for the Pistons, finishing with a game-high 34 points in the losing effort.

+To date, this is the most recent NBA Finals game played in Metro Detroit.